Employer of Record Service in Latin America

 Employee benefits in Latin America

-When hiring software engineers in LATAM, as an employer, you must comply with statutory employee benefits outlined in federal labor laws.
+When hiring software engineers in LATAM, as an employer, you must comply with statutory employee benefits under federal labor laws.
 They are mandatory for tech specialists working on the employment contract.
 Failure to provide these benefits may lead to legal troubles, penalties, and fines.

 So, what are these statutory employee benefits?